Build Time Actions

 Build all of the integration and unit tests for the project; same as make unit-tests && make integration-tests.

-Requires that LIBRA_TESTS=YES was passed to cmake during configuration.
+Requires that LIBRA_TESTS was passed to cmake during configuration.
 Not included in the default build–see Tests Are Not Included In Default Build for rationale.

 Actions For Supporting SW Engineering